Great to have you with us on the fastest three hours in media, telephone number 800-282-2882.

 Back after this.

-First from the Oregonian.
+First, from the Oregonian.

 He's skipping out on his teacher duties to run this website advising people how to infiltrate the tea parties.

-Levin teaches in the media lab at Conestoga Middle School, although he describes himself as in an interview earlier this week as a technology consultant.
+Levin teaches in the media lab at Conestoga Middle School, although he describes himself in an interview earlier this week as a technology consultant.

-Levin started the website called Crash the Tea Party, that he said was aimed at encouraging people, you know what it is.
+Levin started the website called Crash the Tea Party that he said was aimed at encouraging people.

 A group planning to crash the Tea Party on tax day is led by an Oregon teacher who has been threatened since his picture and personal phone number were posted on the internet.